 While it is unknown, many believe that the non-volley zone in pickleball got the ‘kitchen’ nickname from shuffleboard.
 At the back of the scoring zone, there is a section labeled “10-off.”
 This is commonly referred to as the kitchen in shuffleboard.
 In the event you land in this zone, 10 points are deducted from your score.
 This “no-go” term was likely brought over to pickleball due to players not wanting the penalty associated with being caught inside this area.

 In pickleball, when can you be in the kitchen?

-Pickleball players are allowed inside the kitchen (non-volley zone) only after the ball has bounced.
-It is common practice for experienced players to casually step into the kitchen to return a short dink.
+Pickleball players are allowed inside the kitchen (non-volley zone) but not able to return the ball until the ball has bounced in the kitchen.
+It is common practice for experienced players to step into the kitchen to return a short dink casually.
 If you step into the kitchen, be sure to exit as soon as you can.
 Failure to do so will hang you out to dry.
 If you’re standing in the kitchen or on the kitchen line, your opponent is free to hit the ball anywhere in your direction without fear of you being able to return it until it bounces.

 In conclusion, get to the kitchen as fast as you can, toe the line, and dominate your opponent.
 Avoid stepping into the kitchen unless the ball has bounced, and maybe try an erne or ATP at your next game.
 We’d love to hear how it goes.

 Don't forget, if you ever have any questions about pickleball paddles or pickleball in general, our Paddle Experts are always here to help.
 You can contact them via phone at 866-382-3465, email at firstname.lastname@example.org, or live chat.
 We’re JustPaddles, and we’re with you from Click to Court!